 My mother, Mary, grew up in Durham, North Carolina during the Great Depression.
 She never went to college but was very smart, quite pragmatic and believed in being busy and getting things done.
 And there were certain things that were always done, like answering the telephone.
 Not answering the telephone was something “common” people did. ( Common – showing a lack of refinement supposedly typical of the lower classes; vulgar.)
 So when I was a teenager meditating and would no longer break my neck rushing to answer the phone there were some problems.
 She just could not understand why getting up and answering the phone interfered with sitting around on the floor doing absolutely nothing.
 The problem escalated when she became a realtor and potential clients might call.
 She thought I was her personal secretary and should take very careful notes when someone called.
 And I did.
 Except when I was meditating.

-Years later, she began to meditate.
+Years later, my mother learned TM – Transcendental Meditation as taught by Maharishi Mahesh Yogi.
 One of the very first times she meditated she suddenly remembered where a very much loved and valued object was hidden.
-She thought she had lost it for good years before when it had seemingly disappeared.
-She became a true believer in meditation and began to meditate regularly.
+She thought she had lost it for good years before when it had somehow disappeared and she had been in despair about its loss.
+Her revelation made her a true believer in the power of meditation and she began to meditate regularly.

 One summer in the late 1970s I invited an authentic guru and adept in Kundalini Maha Yoga to stay with us for a few days.
 My mother was off traveling somewhere and so she offered us her house which was in a small town in Connecticut.
 She had a fence along the front of the property where she grew the most beautiful roses.